PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 	- `Cohort`
 	- `FeatureFlag`
 	- `SessionRecordingPlaylist`
-1. Backend: In all endpoints that query ClickHouse, we add support specifying the environment-specific team ID for querying:
+1. Backend: In all endpoints that query ClickHouse, we add support for filtering by environment ID instead of project ID for querying:
 	- `InsightViewSet`
 	- `QueryViewSet`
 	- `ClickhouseGroupsView`
 	- `ClickhouseExperimentsViewSet`
 	- `PersonViewSet`
 	- `SessionRecordingViewSet`
-	- `DashboardsViewSet` (only by passing the `data_team_id` to `InsightSerializer`s)
+	- `DashboardsViewSet`

-	We must ensure cache keys use the environment-specific team ID, but besides that no caching changes should be needed.
+	We must ensure cache keys use the environment ID, but besides that no caching changes should be needed.

 1. Frontend, behind a flag: We add an "Environments" section to project settings (similar to group types).

-  > The transition period ends at this step.
-We should no longer be using `posthog_team.api_token` anywhere anymore.

 1. Backend + frontend, behind a flag: [UX to be specified] We allow feature flag rollout groups to be environment-specific.
 1. Frontend, behind a flag: To prevent the UI from being overwhelming, we turn the organization name into just an icon.
 If the organization owner has an email address from a non-email-provider domain, we use that domains favicon.
 Otherwise we show a lettermark (no image uploading for now).
   > At this point we can likely release the feature and unflag it.